 - Ethical obligations when investigating or collecting on-line evidence

-- Ethics of social-media engagement and interactions
+- Ethics of social-media postings and interactions

-- Need for technical competence
+- Need for facility with technical as part of duty of competence

 - Duty to supervise other lawyers and non-lawyers